Why Haven’t I Heard of the Exempt Market Before?

 An ad nowadays would say something like:

-“Come on out on Thursday night and hear about a private investment that could potentially make a good rate of return but could also cause you to lose some or all of your money”
+“Come on out on Thursday night and hear about an Exempt Market issuer that could potentially deliver a good rate of return but could also cause you to lose some or all of your money”

 The second is definitely better and more truthful but isn’t very appealing to a mass audience.